awsdocs/aws-secrets-manager-docs/doc_source/best-practices.md

 1. Configure your Lambda rotation function to run within the same VPC as the database server or service whose secret is rotated\.
 For more information, see [Configuring a Lambda Function to Access Resources in an Amazon VPC](https://docs.aws.amazon.com/lambda/latest/dg/vpc.html) in the *AWS Lambda Developer Guide*\.

 1. The Lambda rotation function, which is now running from within your VPC, must be able to access a Secrets Manager service endpoint\.
 If the VPC has no direct internet connectivity, then you can configure your VPC with a private Secrets Manager endpoint that can be accessed by all of the resources in your VPC\.
 For details, see [Configuring Your Network to Support Rotating Secrets](rotation-network-rqmts.md)\.

+## Tag Your Secrets<a name="best-practice_tagging"></a>

+Several AWS services enable you to add *tags* to your resources\.
+Secrets Manager lets you tag your secrets\.
+A tag is a simple label that consists of a customer\-defined key and an optional value\.
+You can use these to make it easier to manage, search for, and filter the resources in your AWS account\.
+When you tag your secrets, be sure to follow these guidelines:
++ Use a standardized naming scheme across all of your resources\.
+Remember that tags are case sensitive\.
++ Create tag sets that enable you to perform the following:
+  + **Security/access control** – You can grant or deny access to a secret by checking the tags that are attached to the secret\.
+  + **Cost allocation and tracking** – You can group and categorize your AWS bills by tags\.
+For more information, see [Using Cost Allocation Tags](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/cost-alloc-tags.html) in the *AWS Billing and Cost Management User Guide*\.
+  + **Automation** – You can use tags to filter resources for automation activities\.
+For example, some customers run automated start/stop scripts that turn off development environments during non\-business hours to reduce costs\.
+You can create and then check for a tag that indicates whether a specific Amazon EC2 instance should be included in the shutdown\.
+  + **AWS Management Console** – Some AWS service consoles enable you to organize the displayed resources according to their tags, and to sort and filter by tags\.
+AWS also provides the Resource Groups tool to create a custom console that consolidated and organizes your resources based on their tags\.
+For more information, see [Working with Resource Groups](https://docs.aws.amazon.com/) in the *AWS Management Console Getting Started Guide*\.

+What you can use tags for is limited only by your imagination\.
+However, remember that you must never store sensitive information for a secret in a tag\.

+You can tag your secrets [when you create them](manage_create-basic-secret.md) or [when you edit them](manage_update-secret.md)\.

+For more information, see [AWS Tagging Strategies](https://aws.amazon.com/answers/account-management/aws-tagging-strategies/) on the *AWS Answers* website\.